Domoconnor/orange-corpus/final.md

 <a name'data+object'></a>
 ####Data object
 The data object is a csv string which contains both a timestamp and a microphone reading.
-It also contains the battey reading of the sensor.
+It also contains the battery reading of the sensor.
 The csv should be formatted as shown below:

 ```
 'id',id